-Southeast Asian AgriMuseum and Learning Center on Agricultural and Rural Development
+The Southeast Asian AgriMuseum and Learning Center on Agricultural and Rural Development

-Advance the science and practice of ARD in Southeast Asia;
+Advance the science and enterprise of agricultural and rural development in Southeast Asia;

-Promote awareness on and appreciation of the state of ARD in Southeast Asian/ASEAN nations and region as a whole; and
+Promote awareness on and appreciation of the dynamics of agricultural and rural development in Southeast Asian/ASEAN nations and region as a whole; and

-The Southeast Asian AgriMuseum will be enjoyed by a wide spectrum of users including youths/students, farmers, development practitioners, policy and decision makers, researchers, media professionals, and the general public who need to know and appreciate more deeply the role of agriculture in their own lives and in national development.
-The museum will serve as a showcase of science-based knowledge, innovations, and recommendations for an inclusive and sustainable ARD in Southeast Asia in a fun and relaxed setting.
+The museum/learning center will be enjoyed by a wide spectrum of users including youths/students, farmers, development practitioners, policy and decision makers, researchers, media professionals, and the general public.
+This is so that they would appreciate more deeply the role of agriculture in their own lives and in national development; and favor venturing into various ARD professions, becoming ARD's staunch supporters and doers.

 Given its limited space, the AgriMuseum will employ advances in information technology to effectively showcase science-based knowledge, innovations, and recommendations for an inclusive and sustainable ARD in an interactive manner.
 As in traditional museums, it will also exhibit unique artefacts that will depict the nature of agriculture and the diverse farming culture in Southeast Asia.

 Specifically, it will feature the essential beginnings of agriculture in the region; the ARD landscape from uplands to lowlands including coastal communities; peculiarities of ARD in the 11 member countries of SEAMEO; current challenges and issues, as well as successes and solutions in ARD, such as in climate change, food security, rural poverty and social inclusion, biotechnology, biodiversity, and environmental sustainability; the impacts that ARD movers have made in Southeast Asia; and simulated experiences using augmented reality that invite museum visitors to help shape its future.